Tenzorum/.documentation/TSNN.md

 ![](https://i.imgur.com/tY0PHGi.png)

+// Diagram: need to depict staking and service node onchain execution of meta-tx

 1. User uses private key to prepare a meta-tx with a reward for its execution

 2. Meta-tx is relayed to the service node